ConnorKirk/aws-quiet-news-bot/README.md

 This lambda polls the AWS Whats new RSS feed every 24 hours.
 For anything published in the previous 24 hours, it publishes it in a chime channel.

-The fancy part is that you can (attempt) to specify only the regions you are interested in.

 ## How to Use

 1. [Create a new chime room](https://docs.aws.amazon.com/chime/latest/ug/chime-chat-room.html)